opendkim.conf − Configuration file for opendkim

 This default VBR type if not specified in the X-VBR-Type header field. @VBR_MANNOTICE@

 Requests that the library continue processing messages even if syntax errors are discovered early in message analysis.
-This means, for example, that a signed message with a mangled From: field will still proceed to verification even if the author’s domain could not be determined, which makes later ADSP checks impossible.
+This means, for example, that a signed message with a mangled From: field will still proceed to verification even if the author’s domain could not be determined.

 When using DNS timeouts (see the DNSTimeout option above), be sure not to use a timeout that is larger than the timeout being used for interaction between sendmail and the filter.
 Otherwise, the MTA could abort a message while waiting for a reply from the filter, which in turn is still waiting for a DNS reply.